23 Different Types of Flies in South Carolina

 by SidPix is licensed under CC BY 2.0

-The European Drone Fly (Eristalis arbustorum) is an insect commonly found in South Carolina and across the southern United States.
+The European Drone Fly (Eristalis arbustorum) is a common insect in South Carolina and the southern United States.

 The fly is a member of the Syrphidae family and is a slender, dark-brown insect with two bright yellow stripes running down its abdomen.

-This fly species is typically seen hovering around flowers and other vegetation in search of nectar and pollen.
+This fly species typically hovers around flowers and other vegetation for nectar and pollen.

 As adults, the European Drone Fly feeds on nectar and pollinates flowers while its larvae feed on decaying matter.

 They can be seen hovering around gardens, parks, fields, woods, and other natural habitats.
-Equally important to note, these are types of flies in South Carolina!
+Equally important, these are types of flies in South Carolina!

 The European Drone Fly plays an important role in the environment by helping to pollinate flowers and disperse seeds.